Skip to main content Skip to footer site map

 Colorado

 The Colorado Secure Savings Program requires businesses with five or more employees to offer a workplace retirement program.
 The state implemented its program and employers can begin registering.
-There are phased-in deadlines in 2023 for different business sizes.

 Connecticut

 Connecticut launched the MyCTSavings retirement savings program in early 2022 and established deadlines for businesses to register their employees.
-Businesses with 5 or more employees must register by Aug.
+Businesses with 5 or more employees were required to register by Aug.
 31, 2023.
 This program requires businesses with five or more employees and no retirement plan to participate in a state-facilitated IRA program.
 Noncompliant employers may be subject to civil action and court fees if they fail to enroll an employee in a timely fashion.

 Delaware